This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You are taken to a room to rest.
-Do not get out of bed until caregivers say it is okay.
-When caregivers see that you are okay, you will be taken to your room.
+Do not get out of bed until healthcare providers say it is okay.
+When healthcare providers see that you are okay, you will be taken to your room.
 The catheter may need to stay in for 2 to 3 days after surgery, or longer if needed.